Categories

 (Matthew 5:10)

-Effective and worthwhile schoolwork concerning JUSTICE and PEACE can be summarised as consisting of: Promotion of positive values; Enthusiasm and drive for upgrading friendships and alliances at personal, communal and national levels; Acceptance of evidence-based research regarding what needs to be undertaken; Commitment to delving into how ground-breaking transformations can be accomplished; and Engagement in activities which further inclusiveness and harmony.
+Involvement in research and fact-finding enable young persons to make informed choices regarding both current concerns, like homelessness and social inequality, as well as measures to implement strategies towards local and worldwide partnerships and concord.
+Effective and worthwhile schoolwork concerning justice and peace studies can be summarised as consisting of: Promotion of positive values; Enthusiasm and drive for upgrading friendships and alliances at personal, communal, and national levels; Acceptance of evidence-based research regarding what needs to be undertaken; Commitment to delving into how ground-breaking transformations can be accomplished; and Engagement in activities which further inclusiveness and harmony.
 To be achieved successfully, this agenda presents a complex and demanding set of tasks for educationalists.
-Hopefully, their endeavours will lead to highly enriching results for learners of all ages; the fruition of their aims is vital for the greater good of communities and civilisations.
+Hopefully, their endeavours will lead to highly enriching results for learners of all ages; the fulfilment of their aims is vital for the greater good of communities and future generations.

 (Frank O’Hagan previously was the Adviser of Studies to Bachelor of Education students at the University of Strathclyde.
 Later, he was a member of Her Majesty’s Inspectorate of Education.)